Skip to main content

 Endless Calendar

-Last week one of my students send me this link of this Endless Calendar asking me that could we make this using a 3D printer.
+Last week one of my students send me this link of this Endless Calendar asking me that could we make this using a 3D printer .
 Woodworking has not yet started for these 5th graders.
 Tinkercad is a pretty safe option for them.
 I loved his idea and decided to give it a try using Tinkercad.
 In this assignment, students will use Tinkercad to construct their own endless calendar.
 I have leveled this assignment according to the skill level of my 5th-grade students who have just started 3D designing and have basic knowledge of using Tinkercad.
 This project will further sharpen and strengthen students' measurement, perception, and logical thinking skills which is vital for 3D designing.
-Things We Need 1) Computer with an internet connection 2) Tinkercad account Copy and Tinker With each task, I have shared the templets.
+Things We Need 1) Computer with an internet connection 2) Tinkercad account Copy and Tinker With each task, I have shared the templets .
 Please click the template link provided with each task, login to your Tinkercad account.
 Then click on the "Copy and Tinker" icon on the left.
-The task will open...
+The task will...